elastic-ipfs/infrastructure/terraspace/app/stacks/indexing/indexing.md

 ### <a name="input_shared_stack_sqs_multihashes_topic_url"></a> [shared\_stack\_sqs\_multihashes\_topic\_url](#input\_shared\_stack\_sqs\_multihashes\_topic\_url)

-Description: This queue is managed by the shared subsystem.
+Description: This queue is managed by the shared stack.
 Indexer lambda sends messages to it

 Type: `string`